A geek of sorts, I have this ‘need’ to access technology that make life easier, especially when I travel.

 Mobile Phone: My suggestion is to bring your phone and sign up for an local global plan that suits your needs once you arrive at your destination.
 Swap out your sim card and use the new card to link straight into the networks once you arrive.
 It’s usually a much cheaper option than accessing global roaming from your carrier in Australia.

-Free WiFi is available in a range of cities and towns and you will find it’s usually available for guests at hotels and cafes all over the world which is a great way to extend the life of your data plan.
+Free WiFi is available in a range of cities and towns and you will find it’s usually available for guests at hotels and cafes all over the world.
+It’s a great way to extend the life of your data plan.

-Google Maps: A great app to access on your phone (if you get lost as often as I do), and you will soon be back where you need to be.
-It’s visual and simple to use and great to estimate walking times.
+Google Maps: A great app to access on your phone (if you get lost as often as I do).
+It’s visual and simple to use and will provide an estimate of walking times.

 Headphones: I love my Sennheiser noise cancelling earphones.
 Uninterrupted quality sound for focused listening and privacy for travelling.
 High quality sound and no external noise .. they’re my favourite travel accessory!